Bernullys/curso_cs50_python/README.md

     #recursion functions needs a base case.
 A case that dosen't involve any further calls to that function.
     #recursion can also be indirect.
 One function can call another function and another and make a circule.
     #I don't understand - Check the exercices in practice.

+    *args

+    #Using *args as a function parameter enables you to pass an arbitrary number of arguments to that function.
+    #The arguments are then accesible as the tuple args in the body of the function.

+    **kwargs

+    #key word arguments allows you to handle named arguments that you have not defined in advance.
+    #The keyword arguments return a dictionary in which the keys are the arguments names, and the values are the argument values.